lfe-deprecated/books/README.md

 Once approved, the changes will be merged to the `builder` branch and the reviewer will publish these changes to `master`.

-Then the reviewer will update the `master` branch that collects all publised LFE books ([https://github.com/lfe/books](https://github.com/lfe/books)) and push that up to Github, at which point you changes will show up for the given book.
+Then the reviewer will update the `master` branch that collects all published LFE books ([https://github.com/lfe/books](https://github.com/lfe/books)) and push that up to GitHub, at which point your changes will show up for the given book.

 # Reviewer Notes